-A nomination for the designation of a Cultural Heritage Site may be filed by the property owner of the site or the County Resource Management Agency.
-A nomination for consideration of the designation of a Cultural Heritage Site, upon a presentation by staff at a future hearing, may also be initiated directly by a member of the Cultural Heritage Board if approved by a properly carried motion.
+An application for the designation of a Cultural Heritage Site may be filed by the property owner of the site or the County Resource Management Agency.
+Designations may also be initiated directly by the Cultural Heritage Board.

 Sec.
 1366-2.
 After a public hearing, preceded by a 15 day notice to the property owner(s), the Cultural Heritage Board may designate a site as the following: District, Landmark, Site of Merit, or Point of Interest, if the applicable criteria of Sections 1367 and 1367-1 are met.